Comedy and Shakespeare

 Theatre company Illyria has a reputation for the clarity and authenticity of its productions of Shakespeare’s plays.

 Illyria performs each play in the open air on an Elizabethan-inspired stage.
 They achieve the seemingly impossible by performing the plays UNCUT with five actors, the number they believe Shakespeare’s own company had when touring the provinces.
-Illyria performs the uncut Much Ado About Nothing at the same location (grounds of De Paauw) as the workshop, on 9 and 10 September at 19:30.
+Illyria performs the uncut Midsummer Night’s Dream at the same location (grounds of De Paauw) as the workshop, on 8 and 9 September at 19:30.
 Click here to read more…

 10:45 Arrival of all groups at the grounds of the municipality